tonyxto/tonyxto/README.md

 - 👋 Hi, I’m @tonyxto
-- 👀 I’m interested in Full Stack development and DeveOps/ DeveNet Engineering enthusiast
+- 👀 I’m a Full Stack developer on JS/TS, ReactiveJS,NodeJs,VBScript,VB.Net and DeveOps/ DeveNet Engineering enthusiast
 - 🌱 I’m currently learning more skills on React Native and Laravel
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me tonyangel2@gmail.com, whatapp +234 7034 673 113